 "Youth-Oriented Facility" means elementary school, middle school, high school, public park, and any establishment that advertises in a manner that identifies the establishment as catering to or providing services primarily intended for minors, or the individuals who regularly patronize, congregate or assemble at the establishment are predominantly minors.

-"Zip-Ties" means plastic ties with individualized numbers stamped on them, issued by the Mendocino County Sheriff's Office for the purpose of assisting in identifying a legal cannabis plant which is cultivated by a qualified patient or primary caregiver and for which a local permit or state license is not required.
+"Zip-Ties" means plastic ties with individualized numbers stamped on them, issued by the Mendocino County Sheriff's Office for the purpose of identifying a legal cannabis plant.

 Section 10A.17.030 - Cultivation Permit Required; Exemptions.